shaheerzaidi/TicTacToe/README.md

 Tic Tac Toe game.
-Run the classes on android studio and then deploy it.
+Run the classes on Android Studio and then deploy it.
 <br>
 <br>
 <img src = "tic tac toe.JPG">